 - The bursary covers tuition, fees and camps for each year of primary school tuition or each year of secondary school (immersion trips to foreign countries are excluded)

 - The school provides all stationery, texts and resource materials, including a laptop if required

 - The school supplies one full set of uniforms, excluding hat and shoes.

 - The parents provide a weekly financial contribution in an agreement negotiated with the school.

 The MacKillop Fund commits to funding a child through the completion of the stage of school that they enroll in.
-For example, a primary school child will be funded through to the end of Year 6 as long as the family is in need of the assistance.
-If a child is awarded a secondary school bursary he or she will be funded through to the end of Year 12 as long as the family is in need of the assistance.
+For example, a primary school child will be funded through to the end of Year 6 as long as the family is in need of assistance.
+A secondary school bursary will be funded through to the end of Year 12 as long as the family is in need of assistance.

 Eligibility & Selection Process

-The decision about a bursary is made on the basis of a demonstrable, means-tested inability to afford a Catholic education.
+Bursaries are awarded on the basis of demonstrable, means-tested inability to afford a Catholic education.
 Support from the fund is not dependent on academic ability of the student.

 An expression of interest form should show: